 Enter your name and email to Receive Updates

-Five other licenses are located at the northern end of the Portuguese portion of the Iberian Pyrite Belt (IPB).
+Avrupa holds four licenses (Alvalade, Marateca, Mertola, and Santa Margarida do Sado) in the Portuguese portion of the Iberian Pyrite Belt (IPB).
 The IPB is historically one of the world's largest and most prolific copper-zinc-iron massive sulfide belts.
-The Company's IPB licenses are located to the northwest of, and along trend from the giant Neves Corvo copper-zinc-tin massive sulfide deposit, presently being mined by Lundin Mining.
+Three of the Company's IPB licenses are located to the northwest of, and along trend from the giant Neves Corvo copper-zinc-tin massive sulfide deposit, presently being mined by Lundin Mining.
+The fourth license is located east of Neves Corvo, along a parallel mineral belt that hosts the past-producing São Domingos Mine.
 Avrupa completed a four-hole scout drilling project in 2010-11 on the Marateca license.
 Two of the holes intercepted silver-rich stockwork mineralization at the Serrinha location.
 Two massive sulfide targets at São Martinho and Volta were not reached due to difficult drilling conditions.
-At least eight more target areas are present in the license area.
+There are at least eight more target areas are present in the Marateca license area.

 The Company acquired the Santa Margarida do Sado and Mertola licenses in 2014.
 Santa Margarida covers potential northward extensions of mineralization from the historic Canal Caveira Mine, located on the Alvalade JV license, immediately adjacent to the south.
 All four VMS target belts in Portugal -- Neves Corvo, Aljustrel, São Domingos, and Santa Margarida de Serra -- pass through the Santa Margarida license, suggesting strong exploration potential over a large area.
 Already, based on historic exploration, the Company has recognized several general drill target areas within the license.